1826 Massachusetts gubernatorial election

 The 1826 Massachusetts gubernatorial election was held on April 3.

 Governor Levi Lincoln Jr., an Adams Republican, was re-elected to a second term over fractured opposition from the state's Federalists.
-This was the last party in which candidates stood as Federalists, as the party had been on the verge of collapse for years.
+This was the last election in which candidates stood as Federalists, as the party had been on the verge of collapse for years.
 The state soon coalesced into a dominant Adams Republican faction with a minority Jacksonian Republican group.